nihkxo/nihkxo/README.md

 <br>
 ![Profile image banner featuring traditional media artwork by nihkxo](cropping-for-dribbble-04.jpg)
 <p>
 Nik is a graduate student at Arizona State University working toward an MS in Graphic Information Technology.
-Her particular interests are ux research, design, and engineering–also accessibility and information architecture.
+Her particular interests are ux research, design, and engineering.
 She hopes to use her degree to improve public accessibility to vital resources via conscientious web design.
 Nik is a complete beginner at coding.

 In her free time Nik likes to hang with Hashko & Romi, eat new foods, and make traditional-media art.
 </p>